MASKIT MENU:

 MASKIT meets on Tuesday and Shabbat.

-• Using arts and crafts, music, singing, storytelling, and movement, Tot Shabbat engages tots with Shabbat-themed songs and prayers, and includes Hebrew, Torah, and Jewish culture through music, games, art, and more.
+• Using music, singing, storytelling, and movement, Tot Shabbat engages young kids with Shabbat-themed songs and prayers, and includes Hebrew, Torah, and Jewish culture through music, games and more.

 Schedule: